Is Organic Cotton Really Better Than Conventional? (Spoiler: Yes)

 About Sascha

 Sascha Camilli is a vegan fashion writer, speaker and activist.
 Her book Vegan Style is out now on Murdoch Books.
-For more about Sascha, you can read our interview with her.
+For more about Sascha, you can read our interview with her or read her newsletter Kind of Wild.
 You can also follow her on Instagram, Twitter and LinkedIn.

 For more great content like this in your inbox, sign up to our newsletter, and save 10% off your next purchase, plus great savings throughout the year.